TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 * [Redis](https://tyk.io/docs/tyk-oss/ce-helm-chart/#recommended-via-bitnami-chart) should already be installed or accessible by the gateway.
 * [MongoDB](https://www.mongodb.com) or [PostgreSQL](https://www.postgresql.org) should already be installed or accessible by the gateway.

+Note: If you want to enable Tyk Enterprise Developer Portal, please use PostgreSQL.
+MongoDB is not supported in Developer Portal.

 ## Quick Start Guides
 The following guides provide instructions to install Redis, PostgreSQL/MongoDB, and Tyk stack with default configurations.
 It is intended for quick start only.
 For production, you should install and configure Redis and MongoDB / PostgreSQL separately.